simpleJavaGames/Othello-Game-Java/README.md

 A simple JavaFX othello game.

-Hello, this is a project.
+Hello user,
+This is a simple Othello game that I have created.

 Feel free to modify/use this however you want.

 Thank you.